awslabs/threat-composer/docs/DEVELOPMENT.md

 pnpm build
 ```

-This runs every nx `build` target in dependency order. `build` includes compilation, eslint, ruff, unit tests, pytest and the e2e typecheck, so a green build is also a green lint and test run.
-Results are cached, so unchanged packages are skipped on the next run.
+This runs every package's nx `build` target in dependency order. `build` includes compilation, typecheck, eslint, unit tests (Vitest), ruff and pytest for the Python package, and the e2e typecheck, so a green build is also a green lint and test run.
+Results are cached, so unchanged packages are skipped on the next run. `pnpm typecheck`, `pnpm test` and `pnpm lint` run the corresponding subsets on their own.

 ## Development Workflows

 ### Working with UI Components (threat-composer)

 The threat-composer package contains the core UI components.
-The recommended development environment is Storybook.
+The recommended development environment is Storybook, which uses the Vite builder.

 #### Run Storybook